opencloudplay/.github/profile/README.md

-# OpenCloudPlay README.md
+# OpenCloudPlay

 Welcome to OpenCloudPlay, an open-source initiative designed to help the way we game by leveraging the power of cloud computing.
 Our mission is to make high-quality gaming accessible to everyone, everywhere, without the need for expensive, high-end local hardware.
 By utilizing cloud infrastructure, OpenCloudPlay aims to create a seamless, high-performance gaming experience that can be streamed to any device.
+Check out infrastructure repo https://github.com/opencloudplay/opencloudplay

 ## Goal